 The Salkantay Trek weather can vary significantly due to the variety of altitudes and ecosystems in Peru’s Cusco region.

-- During the first day of hiking in the Mollepata area, it is usually hot during the day, and temperatures can drop to around 2 degrees Celsius (41 degrees Fahrenheit) at night.
+- During the first day of hiking in the Challacancha area, the weather is typically warm during the day, but nighttime temperatures can drop to around 2°C (36°F).

-- As you ascend to higher elevations, such as the Salkantay Pass, temperatures drop, hovering around 0 degrees Celsius (32 degrees Fahrenheit).
+- As you ascend to higher altitudes, such as the Salkantay Pass, temperatures become colder, averaging around 0°C (32°F).

 Weather in Inca Trail to Machu Picchu